-4.1.5 Data Processing and Quality Control
+3.1.5 Data processing and quality control

-Data entry and automated editing for the 2001 Survey of Household Spending took place in the Statistics Canada regional offices.
+Data entry and automated editing for the 2002 Survey of Household Spending took place in the Statistics Canada regional offices.
 This allowed respondents to be contacted in the event that more information was required to resolve an inconsistency on their questionnaires.

 After data entry, an automated physical edit system checked for data entry errors.
 Data had to pass a two-tier edit system consisting of "must-pass" edits that checked questionnaires for logic and consistency, and "warnings" that indicated that a particular situation was unusual and could require correction.
-The invocation of either type of edit resulted in the intervention of a member of one of the specially trained edit resolution teams.
+Either type of edit resulted in the intervention of a member of one of the specially trained edit resolution teams.
 Further editing of the data took place in head office where invalid responses were corrected.